Luas: History

 An inquiry started in July 1997, but was put on hold to investigate the possibility of underground sections in the city centre.
 In May 1998 the government decided to build two lines, amending the plans.
 The first was to run from Tallaght to Connolly Station, while the second would run from Sandyford Industrial Estate to Dublin Airport, through the city centre and Ballymun.
 Part of the second was to be underground through the city centre.
+In promotional content from the mid-1990s, journey time from Tallaght to the city centre was predicted to take 30 minutes.

 The responsibility for developing Luas was transferred from CIÉ to the Railway Procurement Agency (RPA), a separate government agency created in December 2001.

 Construction work began in March 2001 on the Tallaght to Connolly line, as well as the Sandyford to St. Stephen's Green section of the second line, with Ansaldo of Italy and MVM of Australia getting the contract to build the system.
 The St. Stephen's Green to Dublin Airport section was dropped before construction began, as it was decided to serve the area by a metro instead.
 The contract to maintain and operate the system was awarded to Connex.

 The development of Luas Red Line was facilitated by European Union funding of €82.5 million under the European Regional Development Fund, and part of the cost of some line extensions (e.g. over 50% of Line B1 to Cherrywood) was raised though levies on development in areas close to the projected route.